bcoles/kasld/docs/usage.md

   that could not reports `true`.
 - `.kaslr.disabled` / `.kaslr.unsupported` — booleans: KASLR opted out, or not
   applicable to the arch/config.
+- `.hardening.patched_vulnerabilities.possibly_unpatched` — CVE-class components
+  that *succeeded*.
+A behavioural signal, not a version check: KASLD never trusts `uname`, so this is "a CVE-class leak worked here", never "the kernel is version X".
+Empty means none did.

 To ask which placement the kernel actually chose — for a distribution across boots, say — divide `.kaslr.virtual.slide_bytes` by the quantity's alignment.